bbauska/meta-react-basics/README.md

   width="50%" />
 </p>

-With its ES6 version, JavaScript introduced the concept of array destructuring, which allows you to assign several variables from the array using a single line of code.
-In other words, you can assign apple, pear, and plum to the fruit 1, fruit 2 and fruit 3 variables quickly instead of one at a time.
+<p>With its ES6 version, JavaScript introduced the concept of array destructuring, which
+allows you to assign several variables from the array using a single line of code.
+In other words, you can assign apple, pear, and plum to the fruit 1, fruit 2 and fruit 3 variables quickly instead of one at a time.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~ w2-s15-k.
 (172) ~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->